xsuchy09/utm-cookie/README.md

 # UtmCookie

 PHP library to save utm parameters from url into cookie for later use.
+PHP 7.1 is required for version 2.0.0+.
+If you need PHP 5.4+ compatibility use 1.0.6 version.

 Authors:
  - Petr Suchy (xsuchy09 - www.wamos.cz)